schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Subscription

-A health educator appears at a outlaw foyer.
+A health educator appears at an outlaw foyer.

 ## Material Riches